Open Daily 9am–5pm · 364 Days | 🐊 Wildlife Warriors Show runs daily · 1,200+ animals · Free parking · Kids under 3 free

 The Crocoseum

 The heart and soul of Australia Zoo.
 This 5,000-seat arena hosts daily Wildlife Warriors shows featuring giant saltwater crocodiles in crystal-clear pools, birds of prey, and snake demonstrations.
-Steve Irwin's dream brought to life — and the number one reason visitors come.
+Steve Irwin's dream brought to life — the number one reason visitors come.

 Roo Heaven & Koala Encounters